How to Grow Paperwhite Narcissus Flowers

 How to Grow Paperwhite Narcissus Indoors

 Add water to just reach the bottom of the bulb.
 If the water covers too much of the bulb, the bulbs can rot.
 Now put them in a cool, dark place for one to two weeks.
 When the roots have begun to take hold, and the plant has sprung from the bulb, take the pot out into a brightly lit room.
+Rotate the flowerpot every few days, so all parts of the plant recieves some sunlight.
 Four to six weeks later, your Paperwhites will be in bloom.
+The flower blooms last 2-3 weeks.

 Tip: Plant several pots in succession.
-You will have Paperwhites blooming all winter long!
+Space them a couple of weeks apart.
+Then, you will have Paperwhites blooming all winter long!

 More on Forcing Bulbs